Low self-esteem is not “your personality”. You can change it.

 Maybe it’s a feeling of always needing to check with someone else just to make sure you did it right instead of trusting your own instinct.

-Or, it’s saying yes to take on that additional favor for a friend when what you really want to do is say no, but you don’t because you are afraid of what that could do to your friendship.
+Or, it’s saying yes to take on that additional favor for a colleague when what you really want to do is say no, but you don’t because you are afraid of what that could do to your relationship.

 I have been in the exact same place.

-I know the self judgment, the harsh inner voice that won’t stop nagging.
+self judgment of that harsh inner voice that won’t stop nagging.

 Sure, I took all the actions I thought a confident person would do.